mfalconX/Loan-Prediction/README.md

-# Loan-Prediction
+### Loan Prediction

-not the best model, just for quick reference
+- just for quick reference
+- not the best/most optimized model